blyonscs/Case_Study_Fitness_Tracker/README.md

 ## Prepare

-This dataset comes with 29 datatables, but I will only be working with 3 of them in this project because some of them are redundent and I will only be working with the daily data for now
+This dataset comes with 29 data tables, but I will only be working with 3 of them in this project because some of them are redundant and I will only be working with the daily data for now

 ##### Metadata
 * dailyActivity_merged first and second month